-Soon picnic baskets and coolers will be overflowing, colorful smoke bombs will be used as bug repellent and family gatherings will be color-coded with the red, white and blue.
-Fourth of July weekend is a time to celebrate the United States of America with family and friends through good food, fireworks and sunshine.
-While there is much fun to be had, the holiday weekend comes with some risk of harm and Great Plains Communications has a few tips to keep in mind so that everyone can enjoy a happy and safe time.
+Fourth of July is just a week away but fireworks sales are already booming.
+While there is much fun to be had, the holiday comes with some risk of harm and Great Plains Communications has a few tips to keep in mind so that everyone can enjoy a happy and safe time.

-Keep Child Use of Fireworks Supervised at All Times
+Keep Child Fireworks Use Supervised at All Times

 Use Alcohol Responsibly